History of Pomerania (1933–1945): Nazi government since 1933

 Immediately after their gain of power, the Nazis began arresting their opponents.
 In March 1933, 200 people were arrested, this number rose to 600 during the following months.
 In Stettin-Bredow, at the site of the bankrupt Vulcan-Werft shipyards, the Nazis set up a short-lived "wild" concentration camp from October 1933 to March 1934, where SA maltreated their victims.
 The Pomeranian SA in 1933 had grown to 100,000 members.

 Oberpräsident von Halfern retired in 1933, and with him one third of the Landrat and Oberbürgermeister (mayor) officials.

 Also in 1933, an election was held for a new provincial parliament, which then had a Nazi majority.
 Decrees were issued that shifted all issues formerly in responsibility of the parliament to the "Provinzialausschuß" commission, and furthermore, shifted the power to decide on these issues from the "Provinzialausschuß" to the "Oberpräsident" official, although he had to hear the "Provinzialrat" commission before.
 Once the power was shifted to the Oberpräsident with the Provinzialrat as an advisor, all organs of the "Provinzialverband" ("Provinziallandtag" (parliament), "Provinzialausschuß and all other commissions), the former self-administration of the province, were dissolved except for the downgraded Provinzialrat, which assembled about once a year without making use of its advisory rights.
 The "Landeshauptmann" position, the Provinzialverband's head, was not abolished.
 From 1933, Landeshauptmann would be a Nazi who was acting in line with the Oberpräsident.
 The law entered into force on April 1, 1934.

 In 1934, many of the heads of the Pomeranian Nazi-movement were exchanged.
 SA leader von Heydebreck was shot in Stadelheim near Munich due to his friendship to Röhm.
 Gauleiter von Karpenstein was arrested for two years and banned from Pomerania due to conflicts with the NSDAP headquarters.
 His substitute, Franz Schwede-Coburg, replaced most of Karpenstein's staff with Corswant's earlier staff, friends of him from Bavaria, and SS.
 From the 27 Kreisleiter officials, 23 were forced out of office by Schwede-Coburg, who became Gauleiter on July 21, and Oberpräsident on July 28, 1934.

 As in all of Nazi Germany, the Nazis established totalitarian control over the province by Gleichschaltung.

+Under the Nazi government, the persecution of Poles in the German-controlled part of Pomerania intensified.
+In January 1939, Germany resumed expulsions of Poles and many were also forced to flee.
+The Sturmabteilung, Schutzstaffel, Hitler Youth and Bund Deutscher Osten launched attacks on Polish institutions, schools and activists.
+From May to August 1939, the Gestapo carried out arrests of Polish leaders, activists, entrepreneurs, and even some staff of the Consulate of Poland in Szczecin.